Group-3-SEM/Group-3/Use Cases/use-case-5.md

 ### Preconditions

-We know the region.
+We know the continent.
 Database contains current data on the world.

 ### Success End Condition